Simple proof of confidentiality for private quantum channels in noisy environments

-where $\alpha \in [0, 1]$ quantifies the level of noise.
-The noise of a noisy Bell-measurement at the read-in is included in (\ref{eq:ldn}), see \cite{Zw14H}.
-For a more detailed discussion of this noise model we refer to \cite{Sup,Wallnofer16}.
+Eq. (\ref{eq:conf:arb}) analytically proves that arbitrary confidentiality levels can be achieved via the hashing protocol \cite{Be96} and finally enables us to show confidentiality for a noisy measurement-based implementation of the hashing protocol.
+Recall that the resource states, necessary for a measurement-based implementation of the hashing protocol, are subject to LDN acting on all qubits, $\mathcal{D}(\alpha) = \prod^n_{l=1} \mathcal{D}_l(\alpha)$ where $\mathcal{D}_l(\alpha)$ is defined in Eq. (\ref{eq:ldn}) and that we include the noise of a noisy Bell-measurement at the read-in in the value of $\alpha$ in (\ref{eq:ldn}), see \cite{Zw14H}.
+For a more detailed discussion of this noise model we refer to \cite{Wallnofer16} and Appendix \ref{sec:meas:hash}.
 The confidentiality proof for the noisy measurement-based implementation of hashing now concludes by using the following intuition from MBQC with resource states: the LDN on the input qubits can be moved, due to the symmetry of Bell-states, to the initial states whereas LDN acting on the output qubits can be assumed to act after the protocol.
 Therefore one is left with a noiseless hashing protocol generating pure states affected by LDN.
 We reiterate that such an approach is not directly applicable in the setting of gate-based implementations.
-We sharpen this observation as follows: The resource state of the protocol consists only of input and output qubits, see \cite{Sup}, and according to \cite{Zw13} we can virtually move the noise acting on the input qubits to the initial states provided by Eve.
+We sharpen this observation as follows: The resource state of the protocol consists only of input and output qubits, see Appendix \ref{sec:meas:hash} and , and according to \cite{Zw13} we can virtually move the noise acting on the input qubits to the initial states provided by Eve.
 Thus we deal with this part of the noise via a modification of parameter estimation, since the entropy of the initial states increases after virtually moving the noise.
 The noise acting on the output qubits of the resource states can be assumed to act after the protocol completes, as that noise commutes with the read-in Bell-measurements.
 This leaves us with a noiseless protocol followed by LDN acting on the output qubits, which just slightly depolarizes the pure Bell-pairs from noiseless hashing.
 Moreover, this noise stems from the apparatus so this does not jeopardize confidentiality.
-In particular, because LDN is a CPTP map, the contractivity of the $1-$norm implies (see also \cite{Sup}) that
+In particular, because LDN is a CPTP map, the contractivity of the $1-$norm implies (see also Appendix \ref{app:noiseproof}) that